NAME Anna McCaffrey

 HOW STUDY ABROAD ENRICHED HER TIME AT UTD: "My semester abroad has truly made my experience and time at UTD that much more special and unique to me.
 Not many students have the opportunity to partake in semester exchange during their collegiate career.
 I am very lucky that I was given that opportunity and I want to help other students have that same chance.
 I want to help students know that there are so many study abroad opportunities, more than they probably realize that are offered."

 HOW STUDY ABROAD CONTRIBUTED TO HER FUTURE GOALS: "My education abroad has allowed me to meet and build relationships with people from around the world.
-This has given me the ability to further my communication skills, have a better understanding how different cultures, and adapt to new cultures different from my own."
+This has given me the ability to further my communication skills, have a better understanding of different cultures, and adapt to new cultures different from my own."

 HER TOP TIP FOR STUDENTS INTERESTED IN STUDYING ABROAD: "My top tip for students who want to study abroad would be to go where they want to go.
 There is no point in going to a country or city because a family member or friend is telling you to go there.
 Odds are they are not going to be with you while you’re doing your study abroad.
 This is your journey so go somewhere you want to go.
 Go somewhere that will give you that study abroad experience you are looking for."

-THE MOST COMMON QUESTION SHE GETS AS A PEER ADVISOR: "One of the things I am asked as a Peer Advisor is “Is it hard to travel around Europe?”
+THE MOST COMMON QUESTION SHE GETS AS A PEER ADVISOR: "One of the things I am asked as a Peer Advisor is 'Is it hard to travel around Europe?'
 I did my study abroad in Europe, so I can only speak on behalf of what I experienced.
 I was fortunate enough to be in Cologne where it is in a good location to travel from country to country.
 The cost of living in Cologne is not much different from Dallas so it made it easier to budget accordingly.
 Europe is so much smaller than we think and it really shows when it only takes a couple hours by bus to get from one country to another.
-There are different forms of transportation that make traveling so much more convenient and a student be on the look-out for discounts!"
+There are different forms of transportation that make traveling so much more convenient and a student should be on the look-out for discounts!"